Subscribe to updates

 Sebastien Baugh, Consultant in Public Health, introduced a report detailing work on the healthy people

-domain of the health and wellbeing strategy, with a focus on children and young people.
-Ayo Adekoyo, Associate Director for Integration at Harrow Borough Based Partnership, presented the case for change in Children and Young People Services, outlining a plan to integrate services through Family Hub Networks.
+domain of the Health and Wellbeing Strategy, with a focus on children and young people.
+Ayo Adekoyo, Associate Director for Integration at Harrow Borough Based Partnership, presented the case for change in Children and Young People Services, outlining plans for integrated Family Hub Networks.
 Andrea Lagos, Public Health Strategist, and Mathilde Kerr, Health Improvement Officer, highlighted the success of the Healthy Schools London and Healthy Early Years London programmes, noting Harrow as a high-achieving borough.
-The Chair commented on the need for updated baseline data for performance measures, and a Member suggested a discussion on Family Hub Networks.
-The Board resolved to note the work completed to support integrated services for children, young people, and families, and to endorse the integrated Children and Young People model and roadmap to implementation.
+The Board resolved to note the work completed to support integrated services for children, young people, and families, and to endorse the integrated Children and Young People model and its roadmap to implementation.

 North West London Child Death Review (CDR) Annual Report 2022/23